Zantac Attorney in Massachusetts

 These types of cases are complicated as they require proof that comes from proper medical documentation and reports and testimony from experts.
 It’s important to note that these claims are vigorously contested by deep-pocketed pharmaceutical companies more concerned with their own reputation and bottom line than your health and well-being.
 Keep in mind that big drug companies make billions of dollars in profits every year.

-The Zantac lawyers at the Law Offices of Jeffrey S. Glassman have the resources and expertise to build a solid case and get you the compensation that you deserve.
+The Zantac lawyers at the Jeffrey Glassman Injury Lawyers have the resources and expertise to build a solid case and get you the compensation that you deserve.
 Our attorneys work with the top medical and drug industry experts in the nation.

 Because many claims against pharmaceutical companies are resolved through settlements, retaining an attorney with top-notch negotiating skills is crucial.
 Our attorneys will fight to get you the largest settlement possible.
 If we can’t secure a settlement that sufficiently compensates you for your injuries, our law firm has the resources to take your claim all the way to the courtroom.What Does the FDA’s Announcement Say?